-Year 11 students in 2019 will be enrolled in a minimum of 120 SACE credits.
+Year 11 students in 2022 will be enrolled in a minimum of 120 SACE credits.
 English and Maths are compulsory subjects; however, students may choose the specific English and Maths subjects that suit their individual needs and abilities.
 To develop the skills for students to be successful in SACE, every year 11 student firstly undertakes Stage 1 Research Practices in semester 1 then complete the Stage 2 research project in semester 2.
-All students at Seaford Secondary College also receive a semester of tutoring where students are mentored in effective studying techniques and strategies to enhance performance.

 All students must be aware that changing pathways during the course of study may not be possible.
 Therefore, it is vital that students select carefully with guidance from our expert Course Counselling team.
 Personal interviews will be conducted with parents, carers, student and a member of our expert team before a pathway can be endorsed.
-These interviews will be conducted on Wednesday 29th August from 8.00am until 7.30pm
+These interviews will be conducted on Wednesday 1st September 2021.

 PLEASE NOTE that students considering or choosing VET as part of their career pathway need to speak with the VET leader Deb Scotton to ensure the course aligns with SACE completion and/or University ATAR credit.